momiji/kpx/README.md

 update: false
 # exit after update, defaults to false, use only if a restart mechanism is implemented outside
 restart: false
+# use proxy environment variables for downloading updates and pac files, defaults to false
+useEnvProxy: false

 # list of proxies
 proxies: